Skip to main content

 Step 1: Determine how you will request proposals from marketing vendors

-You can request proposals from the Statewide Marketing Contractors via a Statement of Work process, request proposals from firms on the CMO’s list of Prequalified Marketing Vendors, or request proposals from vendors not on the prequalified list.
+You can request proposals from the Statewide Marketing Contractors via a Statement of Work process, request proposals from vendors on the CMO’s list of Prequalified Marketing Vendors, or request proposals from vendors not on the prequalified list.
 These options are described in more detail below.

 If you choose to work with a prequalified vendor, you will need to draft and execute your own contract with the selected vendor.